Niccolò and Maffeo Polo: First voyage

 Leaving Niccolò's infant son Marco behind, Niccolò and Maffeo left Venice for Constantinople, where they resided for several years.
 The two brothers lived in the Venetian quarter of Constantinople, where they enjoyed diplomatic immunity, political chances and tax relief because of their country's role in establishing the Latin Empire in the Fourth Crusade of 1204.
 However, the family judged the political situation of the city precarious, so they decided to transfer their business northeast to Soldaia, a city in Crimea, and left Constantinople in 1259 or 1260.
 Their decision proved wise.
 Constantinople was recaptured in 1261 by Michael Palaeologus, the ruler of the Empire of Nicaea, who promptly burned and razed the Venetian quarter and reestablished the Byzantine Empire.
 Captured Venetian citizens were blinded, while many of those who managed to escape died aboard overloaded refugee ships fleeing to other Venetian colonies in the Aegean Sea.

-Their new home on the north rim of the Black Sea, Soldaia (present-day Suldak, Crimea) had been frequented by Venetian traders since the 12th century.
+Their new home on the north rim of the Black Sea, Soldaia (present-day Sudak, Crimea) had been frequented by Venetian traders since the 12th century.
 When the Polos reached it, it was part of the newly formed Mongol state known as the Golden Horde.
 Knowing that they could not return west to Constantinople, they planned to venture east and return at a later date.
 The Polos continued their journey to Sarai, where the court of Berke Khan, the ruler of the Golden Horde, was located.
 At that time, the city of Sarai was no more than a huge encampment, and the Polos stayed for about a year.
 The Polo brothers became merchant partners, ortoq, of Berke to sell wares entrusted to them.

 Finally, they decided to avoid Crimea, because of a civil war between Berke and his cousin Hulagu or perhaps because of the bad relationship between Berke Khan and the Byzantine Empire.
 Later, they moved east and crossed the Tigris River, and walked 17 days through the northern end of the Arabian desert where they did not encounter any towns or villages save for a few Tatar nomads with tents and livestock.
-Eventually, when they reached Bukhara, the brothers realised they could not continue their journey nor return from the way they had come from, so they decided to stay here for three years.
+Eventually, when they reached Bukhara, the brothers realised they could not continue their journey nor return the way they had come from, so they decided to stay here for three years.